sara-sabr/ITStrategy/_pages/en/strategy-product-management.md

     <small>Figure 3.
 Three key metrics that Governance will use to measure progress.</small>
 </div>

-1. **Health Diagnostic** metrics are provided to address potential velocity issues (e.g. creeping technical debt, lack of personnel, conflict between teams affecting moral).
+1. **Health Diagnostic** metrics are provided to address potential velocity issues (e.g., creeping technical debt, lack of personnel, conflict between teams affecting moral).
 2. **Workload distribution** that provides transparency.
 There are four types of work:
    1. _Features_: What end-users see.
 A new function or ability.
    2. _Defects_: What end-users see.
 A broken function or ability.
-   3. _Risks_: What end-users DO NOT see.
-A compliance gap (e.g. cyber security, a11y).
+   3. _Risks_: What end users DO NOT see.
+A compliance gap (e.g., cyber security, a11y).
-   4. _Debt_: What end-users DO NOT see.
-A technical, process, or people debt (e.g. architecture refactoring, new API, investment in automation)
+   4. _Debt_: What end users DO NOT see.
+A technical, process, or people debt (e.g., architecture refactoring, new API, investment in automation)
 3. **Business Results** is what the organization ultimately cares about.
 In the commercial world, it would be tied to profit.
 But in the public sector world, it is tied to a Program's mandate and [expected result](https://www.tbs-sct.gc.ca/ems-sgd/edb-bdd/index-eng.html#orgs/dept/128/infograph/results).
 The IT Branch can report on costs spent on the product as well as its [APM Assessment](https://www.gcpedia.gc.ca/wiki/OCIO_Application_Portfolio_Management).
 But ultimately, this metric is a business one and Program Owners are encouraged to partner with the CDO and the BAAO to help define them.

-In Figure 3, we can see that the workload distribution over a 12 month period shifted from focusing on new features, to fixing defects and addressing compliance risks, to remediating technical debt.
+In Figure 3, we can see that the workload distribution over a 12-month period shifted from focusing on new features, to fixing defects and addressing compliance risks, to remediating technical debt.

-In a produt-type investment, the **Product team decides** this workload distribution.
+In a product-type investment, the **Product team decides** this workload distribution.
 Greater departmental governance _may_ intervene if necessary but the Product team uses its blanket authority to decide how best to distribute workload.

 ## Phase 1 - Defining and Evaluating the Framework

 ### Approach

-The strategey's approach in implementing product management in the department is to iterate on the framework[^8] by periodically evaluating it with product candidates.
+The strategy's approach in implementing product management in the department is to iterate on the framework[^8] by periodically evaluating it with product candidates.

 These evaluations will inform the framework's next iteration by providing it with empirical evidence of what works and doesn't work.